jimsch/CWT/README.md

 ## How to install

-The C# implementation is available in the NuGet Package Gallery under the name [Com.AugustCellars.CWT](https://www.nuget.org/packages/Com.AugustCellars.CWT).
+The C# implementation is available in the NuGet Package Gallery under the name [Com.AugustCellars.WebToken](https://www.nuget.org/packages/Com.AugustCellars.WebToken).
-To install this library as a NuGet package, enter 'Install-Package Com.AugustCellars.CWT' in the NuGet Package Manager Console.
+To install this library as a NuGet package, enter 'Install-Package Com.AugustCellars.WebToken' in the NuGet Package Manager Console.

 ## Documentation